lingo-reviews/tenets/go/dev/README.md

 ```

-Let's get that variable from the user:
+To get that variable from the user:

 ```go
 	// t.RegisterOption(name, default, usage)